-The --debug option is available on all commands.
+The --debug option is also available on all commands.
 It instructs coverage.py to log internal details of its operation, to help with diagnosing problems.
 It takes a comma-separated list of options, each indicating a facet of operation to log:

-- callers: annotate each debug message with a stack trace of the callers to that point. - config: before starting, dump all the configuration values. - dataio: log when reading or writing any data file. - dataop: log when data is added to the CoverageData object. - \bullet multiproc: log the start and stop of multiprocessing processes. - pid: annotate all warnings and debug output with the process id. - plugin: print information about plugin operations. - process: show process creation information, and changes in the current directory. - sys: before starting, dump all the system and environment information, as with coverage debug sys. - trace: print every decision about whether to trace a file or not.
+- callers: annotate each debug message with a stack trace of the callers to that point. - config: before starting, dump all the configuration values. - dataio: log when reading or writing any data file. - dataop: log when data is added to the CoverageData object. - multiproc: log the start and stop of multiprocessing processes. - pid: annotate all warnings and debug output with the process and thread ids. - plugin: print information about plugin operations. - process: show process creation information, and changes in the current directory. - self: annotate each debug message with the object printing the message. - sql: log the SQL statements used for recording data. - sys: before starting, dump all the system and environment information, as with coverage debug sys. - trace: print every decision about whether to trace a file or not.
 For files not being traced, the reason is also given.